You are here

 Refunds of tuition, room, and board charges will be made to students officially withdrawing from all classes.
-No adjustment is made to a student’s charges, including room and board charges, for those students who withdraw from some but not all courses after the last day to add classes according to the academic calendar.
-A withdrawal administrative fee of 5% of original charges (up to $100) is charged to all students who withdraw from all classes at any point in the term after the first day of classes for the term.
+No adjustment is made to a student’s charges, including room and board charges, for those students who withdraw from some but not all courses after the last day to add classes (according to the academic calendar).
+A withdrawal administrative fee of five percent of original charges (up to $100) is charged to all students who withdraw from all classes at any point in the term after the first day of classes.

 Charges for tuition, room and board will be pro-rated on the percentage of the term the student was enrolled at KWU up to 60 percent of the term.
 Students dis-enrolling from all classes after 60 percent of the term will not receive a reduction in charges.

 How will I know the date to drop or withdraw from a course?

 All important dates concerning enrollment from adding a course or withdrawing/dropping a course can be found on the KWU website in the academic calendar.

 You will be provided your MyKWU login credentials when you apply for admissions.
 The main link into My KWU is located at the top of the institutional home page.